Jonathan Lewis

 • Representing the Attorney General (as sole counsel) in the Divisional Court in applications for civil proceedings orders – AG v Millinder [2021] EWHC 1865 (Admin); AG v Vaidya [2017] EWHC 2152 (Admin); Alexander v AG (Divisional Court) [2016] EWHC 2726 (Admin)

-• Acting is a variety of statutory appeals (such as the clandestine entrant scheme and illegal worker scheme).
-Acting in a War Pensions Appeal before the Upper Tribunal (DP v Secretary of State for Defence (WP) [2017] UKUT 434 (AAC)).
+• Acted in a War Pensions Appeal before the Upper Tribunal (DP v Secretary of State for Defence (WP) [2017] UKUT 434 (AAC)).

-• Human Rights Claims: Acting in claims as sole counsel concerning:
+Acting in claims as sole counsel concerning:

-• a claim against a pension provider as to potentially discriminatory entitlement provisions (contrary to art.14 ECHR).
+• A claim against a pension provider as to potentially discriminatory entitlement provisions (contrary to art.14 ECHR).

-• a claim against an immigration removal centre is respect of allegedly discriminatory medical treatment (contrary to art.14 ECHR).
+• A claim against an immigration removal centre is respect of allegedly discriminatory medical treatment (contrary to art.14 ECHR).

 • Article 3 ECHR (torture): Conditions of detention of prisoners.